Fall on Your Knees: Plot summary

-Kathleen's diary and old dress is sent home by her caretaker in New York, and after Frances reads it, sends it with Lily to New York, to find Kathleen's lover.
+Kathleen's diary and old dress are sent home by her caretaker in New York, and after Frances reads it, sends it with Lily to New York, to find Kathleen's lover.
 As Lily reads through the pages of the diary, we learn of Kathleen's vocal lessons, her instructor she calls the Kaiser, and her illicit love affair with the female black piano accompanist, Rose Lacroix.
 The romance is a whirlwind, as both women fall madly in love with one another, going to jazz bars with Rose dressed as a man.
 James barges into Kathleen's apartment one day to find her in bed with Rose (whom he mistakes for a man).
 A furious attack on Rose leads to James' jealous rape of Kathleen, as his sexual desire for her finally overcomes him.
 This reveals Lily's true father.
 James eventually confesses everything to Frances, and soon after dies in his reading chair, peacefully.
 Frances finally reveals the family's darkest secrets to her sister Mercedes, who is firmly in denial.
 Frances dies as an elderly woman with the help of Mercedes, without ever knowing the actual fate of her child.

 The novel ends in New York, as Lily makes her way to Rose's apartment.
 The two form a friendship and live together for many years, eventually visited by a young black man called Anthony, bearing a gift from Mercedes Piper.
 He delivers a drawing of a family tree, made by Mercedes, finally revealing all the incest, illegitimate children, crib deaths and affairs that make up the Piper family.
 Anthony is revealed to be Frances' long-lost son Aloysius, and Lily sits him down to tell him all about his mother.